-There is a direct relationship between the nature of value chains and how freight transportation systems are organized.
-The above figure provides a synthetic representation of the transport systems associated with the three main stages of a value chain:
+There is a direct relationship between the nature of value chains and the freight transportation systems supporting them, which can be associated with the three main stages of a value chain:

 - Raw materials.
 Most raw materials are going through three major transformations.
-First is extraction, which is the process of gathering (harvesting, drilling, mining, cutting, depending on the nature of the natural resource) raw materials.
+First is extraction, which is the process of gathering raw materials (harvesting, drilling, mining, cutting, depending on the nature of the natural resource).
+Several resources are found and concentrated in discernable areas.
 Second, transfer is the process of collecting and storing large quantities of bulk freight, which mainly takes place at port and rail terminals.
 For instance, a significant share of the ton-km carried by maritime shipping is bulk cargo.
 Third, processing is transforming raw materials into components that can be used for manufacturing.
 Processing activities tend to be closer to markets with transportation modes and infrastructures specialized and of high capacity (tanker ships, pipelines, mineral or cereal bulk carriers, etc.) since economies of scale is a strong driving force.
+They commonly form port industrial complexes.
 Intra-industrial linkages are related to an enterprise seeking vertical integration.
 For instance, a steel mill (processing) could be involved in iron and coal mining, as well as owning the transportation modes supporting its activities.

 - Manufactured goods.
 This stage is concerned with the distribution of finished products to consumer markets.
 The first process, distribution, involves issues such as packaging, warehousing, and transporting products to the market.
+This tends to take place in logistics zones having a concentration of distribution centers in accessible locations such as near a port or major highways.
 Retailing is commonly the final stage of a value chain where consumers (individuals and enterprises alike) have access to a product.
 For most retailing activities, the consumer is responsible for transporting the product, once acquired, to its place of consumption, but several retailers are also involved in deliveries.
 Most flows tend to be regional in scale.
 Considering that a significant share of consumption occurs in urban areas, distribution and retailing flows are increasingly an urban transportation problem.
 As such, trucking tends to be the dominant mode of the process of distribution.
 E-commerce is an activity that has significantly transformed the retail and distribution sectors with home deliveries.